Adaptogens and Nervines: Herbs for the Nervous System

 In this metaphor, stress works like a sudden traffic jam, clogging up these pathways, causing frustration and delays in communication, and even illness.

-These herbs, deeply rooted in traditional wisdom from Asia, Africa, Turtle Island, Abya Yala, and more, have been used for centuries to soothe and relieve anxiety and stress.
 They remind us of a fundamental truth: the natural world is ingeniously built to support us, offering remedies and resources to help us get through all the complexities of life.

 Nervines